Joe Zapustas

 Joseph John Zapustas (July 25, 1907 – January 14, 2001) was a professional baseball player.
 He appeared in two games in Major League Baseball as an outfielder for the Philadelphia Athletics during the 1933 Philadelphia Athletics season.
 He had one hit in five at bats.
 He also played for the New York Giants of the NFL in 1933.
+He is the first, and as of 2025, only Major League Baseball player to be born in Latvia.

 After retiring from football and baseball in 1939, Zapustas taught science and mathematics at high school, along with coaching the Quincy Manets semi-professional football team.
 Zapustas also became a boxing referee, officiating in bouts featuring Rocky Marciano, Joe Louis and Sugar Ray Robinson.
 Zapustas was the Director of Recreation for Randolph, Massachusetts between 1951 and 1991, and was honoured in 1998 by the local ice hockey rink being renamed the Joseph J. Zapustas Arena.